About us

 -

-Not at all, the program caters for all ability levels, from those who have never played sport, to those who play competitively.
-Facilitators and fathers are taught evidence-based, sports pedagogy to help them to modify activities to make them easier or harder, maximising girls’ enjoyment, engagement and skill development.
+Not at all.
+The program caters for all ability levels, from those who have never played sport, to those who play competitively.
+Facilitators and fathers are taught evidence-based, sports coaching skills to help them to modify activities to make them easier or harder, maximising girls’ enjoyment, engagement and skill development regardless of their (or your) current skill level.